 One way to resolve some of the legal and practical problems is simplify and organise the process of contracting.

-- Planning (contract inception): from idea to choosing a supplier
+- Planning (inception): from idea to choosing a supplier

-- Making (contract creation): from which contract to signing on the dotted line
+- Making (creation): from which contract to signing on the dotted line

-- USe (contract operation): from first call to happy client (or dispute management).
+- Use (operation): from first call to happy client (or dispute management).

-During inception, businesses struggle with an almost overwhelming choice.
-In the UK construction industry there more than 100 standard forms from 10 publishers (and counting).
+Do you plan?
+In UK construction, there more than 100 standard forms from 10 publishers (and counting).
 In the land of Google there are nearly 1bn pages devoted to terms and conditions.
-There are hundreds of sites offering downloadable contracts of often dubious quality.
+There are hundreds of sites offering downloadable contracts, of often dubious quality.

 Once a dispute arises, the culture within an organisation is rarely one of ‘what can we learn from this’ and becomes one of ‘who is to blame’?
 Businesses need to review complaints, disputes and near-misses to learn from those transactions and decide how to do things better.
 For example, I worked for a company who had received a bruising multi-million pound law suit (largely paid by their insurers) but who were still using essentially the same processes and contracts that had got them into that mess.